 Before version 1.23, IVML required parenthesis around a version restriction and supported a limited form of expressions.
 Since version 1.23, IVML supports complex expressions similar to constraints.
 Further versions will extend these capabilities.

+A decision variable declaration which defines a default value is semantically equivalent to a decision variable declaration without default value and a subsequent default assignment (somewhere) in the same model.

 This is due to technical restrictions realizing IVML with Xtext.

 Actually, this is in preparation.

 Since IVML has no BigInteger implementation, the result will be between -2147483648 and 2147483647 (see Section 3.5.2 for more details).